 The shot rang out, piercing the night’s muffling quiet.
 But the man kept on running.
 The bullet had flown wide.
 Damn.
 The Knight cursed herself as she got to her feet.
-She hadn’t missed for, what, twenty years?
+She hadn’t missed for, what, five years?
 She must be getting old.
 Lights flickered on in the houses on either side of her.
 The Knight looked up at them with annoyance.
 Fine.
 She’d leave.

 Striding away down the street, hooking the rifle back onto her back and stowing her knife, the Knight stared into the night sky.
 Her employer would not be pleased.
 This little mess up would not go unnoticed, she’d have to lie low for a few days.
 Time, though was not on her side.
 The terms had been strict.

 Shinning up a drain pipe at a street corner she continued along the roof.
 The rain had abated a little but a wind had begun to blow faster and harder.
 She stuck to the flat tops of the buildings on the high street.
 Slates were hard to run on and slippery when wet.
 The Knight remembered her first jaunt.
 That had been back in Vienna, so many years ago.
 She’d slipped and broken her leg, it had hurt like hell and she’d been out of action for a few weeks.
 That wouldn’t do, not only could the streets not guard themselves, there was also her assignment to think about.